ashrafgt/k8s-gpu-hpa/README.md

-## Horizontal Pod Autoscaling using Nvidia GPU Metrics (WIP):
+## Horizontal Pod Autoscaling using Nvidia GPU Metrics:

-> **Please Note**: This current version is only valid for autoscaling workloads that have exclusive access to the GPUs of the nodes they're running on, which is a major limitation.
-Please see the limitations section at the end of the page for more details.
+> **Please Note**: This version has not been extensively tested.
+If you encounter any unexpected behaviour using this solution, don't hesistate to open an issue.

 ### Overview:
-An implemention of [Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) based on GPU metrics.

-The approach we're experimenting with requires the following components:
+An implemention of [Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) based on GPU metrics using the following components:
-- [DCGM Exporter](https://github.com/NVIDIA/gpu-monitoring-tools#dcgm-exporter) which exports GPU metrics for each GPU-capable node in the cluster that matches a certain k8s label.
+- [DCGM Exporter](https://github.com/NVIDIA/gpu-monitoring-tools#dcgm-exporter) which exports GPU metrics for each workload that uses GPUs.
 We selected the GPU utilization metric (`dcgm_gpu_utilization`) for this example.
-- [Prometheus](https://github.com/prometheus/prometheus) which collects, transforms, and serves the GPU metrics coming from the DCGM Exporter.
+- [Prometheus](https://github.com/prometheus/prometheus) which collects the metrics coming from the DCGM Exporter and transforms them into a metric that can be used for autoscaling deployments.
-- [Prometheus Adapter](https://github.com/kubernetes-sigs/prometheus-adapter) which redirects the GPU metrics served by Prometheus to the k8s custom metrics API `custom.metrics.k8s.io` so that they're used by the `HorizontalPodAutoscaler` controller to scale up our workfloads.
+- [Prometheus Adapter](https://github.com/kubernetes-sigs/prometheus-adapter) which redirects the autoscale metric served by Prometheus to the k8s custom metrics API `custom.metrics.k8s.io` so that they're used by the `HorizontalPodAutoscaler` controller.

 <br/>

 ### Walkthrough:

-The following steps illustrate our progress:
+The following steps detail how to configure autoscaling for a GPU workload:

 #### 0. Setup the environment:
 To follow this walkthrough, you need the following: